CSE 490R Course Review

 Expected Pose

-Calculate expected pose from particles: $x$ and $y$ can be computed directly by the weighted average.
+Calculate the expected pose from particles: $x$ and $y$ can be computed directly using the weighted average.
 However, the weighted average of $\theta$ is not accurate.
-Thus we use cosine and sine averaging.
-(Ref)
+Thus, we use cosine and sine averaging.

 Code